Sep 1, 2022

 TIM: Sure thing.

-JAD: Thanks also to Ashvin Shaw for research help, and to you guys for listening.
+JAD: Thanks also to Ashwin Shaw for research help, and to you guys for listening.
 Oh, oh, oh and before I forget, we have this newsletter that comes out every Wednesday.
 We've worked really hard on it.
 It's got essays, it's got recommendations about things we love.
-Yeah, sign up radiolab.org/newsletter
+Yeah, sign up.
+Radiolab.org/newsletter

-LISTENER: Radiolab was created by Jad Abumrad and is edited by Soren Wheeler, Lulu Miller and Latif Nasser are co hosts Suzie Lechtenberg is our Executive Producer.
-Dylan Keefe is our Director of Sound Design.
-Our staff includes Simon Adler, Jeremy Bloom, Becca Bressler, Rachel Cusick, Akedi Foster-Keys, W. Harry Fortuna, David Gebel, Maria Paz Gutiérrez, Sindhu Gnanasambandan, Matt Kielty, Annie McEwen, Alex Neason, Sara Qari, Anna Rascouët-Paz, Sarah Sandbach, Arianne Wack, Pat Walters, and Molly Webster.
-Our fact checkers are Diane Kelly, Emily Krieger and Natalie Middleton.
+[LISTENER: Radiolab was created by Jad Abumrad and is edited by Soren Wheeler.
+Lulu Miller and Latif Nasser are co-hosts.
+Suzie Lechtenberg is our executive producer.
+Dylan Keefe is our director of sound design.
+Our staff includes Simon Adler, Jeremy Bloom, Becca Bressler, Rachael Cusick, Ekedi Fausther-Keeys, W. Harry Fortuna, David Gebel, Maria Paz Gutiérrez, Sindhu Gnanasambandan, Matt Kielty, Annie McEwen, Alex Neason, Sarah Qari, Anna Rascouët-Paz, Sarah Sandbach, Arianne Wack, Pat Walters and Molly Webster.
+Our fact checkers are Diane Kelly, Emily Krieger and Natalie Middleton.]

-ELLIE: Hi, this is Ellie from Cleveland, Ohio.
-Leadership support for Radiolab science programming is provided by the Gordon and Betty Moore Foundation, Science Sandbox an Assignments Foundation Initiative and the John Templeton Foundation.
-Foundational support for Radiolab was provided by the Alfred P. Sloan Foundation.
+[LISTENER: Hi, this is Ellie from Cleveland, Ohio.
+Leadership support for Radiolab's science programming is provided by the Gordon and Betty Moore Foundation, Science Sandbox, a Simons Foundation Initiative and the John Templeton Foundation.
+Foundational support for Radiolab was provided by the Alfred P. Sloan Foundation.]

 -30-